 Antietam Assignment

-January, 2011
+January, 2015

 Mr. Lewis

-During the Civil War, most Americans (and people in other countries) learned about the war from their local newspaper.
-Newspaper correspondents traveled with the armies, and wrote reports from the front lines.
-Unlike today, the reporters were not censored, and they also were able to allow the politics of their readers to influence their stories.
-You and your partner (s) are a newspaper staff working in September 1862.
+You and your partners are a newspaper staff working in September 1862.
 Your job is to report the Battle of Antietam as completely as possible.
-Field reports are available, as are photographs of the battle scene (consult the websites listed on the syllabus).
-It’s your job to determine how to best cover the story, write it, and then to create a front page for your “newspaper”, highlighting the following:
+Field reports are available, as are photographs of the battle scene (consult the websites listed on the library pathfinder page).
+It’s your job to determine how to best cover the story, write it, and then to create stories for your “newspaper”, highlighting the following:

 As a group, you should go about this task in the following manner: